-Many of our happiest moments in life always include having a special person or companion with us, full of unconditional support and love.
-While you might not always be able to count on humans to be the source of unconditional love, you can always count on your pets.
-A domestic pet like a dog is a cherished and loved part of the family.
-The peace and warmth these four-legged members provide is rare.
+Many of our happiest moments in life always include having a particular person or companion with us, full of unconditional support and love.
+While you might not always be able to count on humans as the source of unconditional love, you can always count on your pets.

-In the current situation, while everyone is stuck at home with nothing much to do than ponder over our existence and cook delicious meals, you can also productively use the unwanted free time, by training your dog.
+In the current situation, while everyone is stuck at home with nothing much to do but ponder over our existence and cook delicious meals, you can also productively use the unwanted free time by training your dog.

 Choose the right name

-If your family’s first pet is a dog and no one has experience handling one, it can get a bit difficult during the initial few weeks.
+If your family’s first pet is a dog and no one has experience handling one, it can be difficult during the initial few weeks.
 Dogs are incredibly enthusiastic and affectionate, which means they will drool all over you and all of your guests if you do not give them the necessary training.

 The next step is to teach him to come to you when called by his name.
 Use positive reinforcement and appreciation every time he comes to you and exercise each training step repeatedly so that it can be appropriately associated with his brain.